- Goldphish

 Your weekly dose of scam-proofing in 3 minutes or less—no fluff, just the latest hacks, scams, phishing attacks, and cyber cons you actually need to know about.

-🚨SCAM OF THE WEEK: QR Code Scams
+🚨SCAM OF THE WEEK: NFC Tap-to-Pay Scams

 How it works